Redmond Hunt Blog

 Not all the sweetest shots are taken from a tree stand or with a scope.
-Once you’ve downed your deer, it’s time to take a shot of another kind.
-Our in-house photographer and avid hunter, Skylyn Christensen, gives five professional pointers on how to take tasteful photos of deer in those exciting moments post-harvest.
+Once you’ve downed your deer, it’s time to take a shot of another kind—because memories matter!
+Our in-house photographer and avid hunter, Skylyn Christensen, gives five pro pointers on how to take tasteful photos of deer in those exciting moments post-harvest.

 - Camera.
 Most hunters don't strap on a fancy camera when they head out to harvest a deer.
 But if a trophy shot is a priority, a 50-80mm lens takes a great pic.
 If a cell phone is what you’re packing, no problem.
 Use the tips below and you’ll be in good shape.

 - Angle.
 Don’t be afraid to get creative with top-down shots or side angles.
 These produce eye-catching photos.
 If you want to go conservative, place the camera at or just below eye level with your subject to convey realism and connection for the viewer.

 - Lighting.
 Position your deer in the best light, with the sun above and behind him.
 If the lighting is neutral, find a secluded and somewhat shaded area.
 If it’s dark, use the flash or an external light source like an LED headlamp or light cube.

 - Cleaning.
 You want to showcase your deer in a dignified way.
 That means a natural pose, with your animal resting on clean ground.
 If the deer’s tongue is hanging out, push it back in.
 Clean off any blood that’s visible to the camera, tuck the deer’s legs, and even up the head.

 - Posing.
 You should always avoid any over-the-top or vulgar positions or expressions when posing with your deer.
 Hunters should respect the animal and never take its life lightly.
 So before the camera clicks?
 Put on a nice smile and stance that represents the animal, and yourself as a hunter, well.